 4) NO SHAMING, NO RACISM, NO AWFUL REMARKS

-Shaming is so common in the cosplay circle – “this character is supposed to be white”, “you are too skinny for this character”, “you don’t have the looks of a goddess”, “the props suck”, “the costume is so inaccurate that it is an insult”.
+Shaming is so common in the cosplay circle.
+“This character is supposed to be white”, “you are too skinny for this character”, “you don’t have the looks of a goddess”, “the props suck”, and “the costume is so inaccurate that it is an insult”.
 Need I go on?

-Personally, I respect all cosplayers who take the effort to dress up for a convention.
+Personally, I respect all cosplayers who take the effort to dress up.
 Bad props?
 Everyone needs to start somewhere.
 Inaccurate?
 There are genderbend and alternate characters.
 Cosplay is fun only because people get creative with it.
 No need to throw insults and bad remarks.

 5) NO NEED TO STALK, EXCHANGE CARDS INSTEAD

-Some people have a tendency to bug cosplayers just to exchange contact numbers.
+Some shameless photographers will bug cosplayers to exchange contact numbers “for business matters”.
 Well nope, that is not the way to do it.
-The proper and smarter way to do it is a softer political approach – Give some compliments on their cosplay, express interest in their future works, maybe have a collab together, then exchange name cards.
+The proper and smarter way is a softer social approach.
+Give compliments on their cosplay, and express interest in their future works.

 THE LEGAL STUFF